sql-formatter-org/sql-formatter/vscode/README.md

 ## Configuration

+`Prettier-SQL.SQLFlavourOverride`: Uses custom SQL Flavour to format `sql` files.
+Use this if you are using the Microsoft PostgreSQL or MSSQL Extensions since they do not provide a new language ID for VSCode.

+`Prettier-SQL.ignoreTabSettings`: Whether to ignore VSCode user/workspace settings for `tabSize` and `insertSpaces`

+`Prettier-SQL.tabSizeOverride`: Overrides `tabSize` if `Prettier-SQL.ignoreTabSettings` is enabled

+`Prettier-SQL.insertSpacesOverride`: Overrides `insertSpaces` if `Prettier-SQL.ignoreTabSettings` is enabled

 `Prettier-SQL.uppercaseKeywords`: Whether to print keywords in ALL CAPS or lowercase

 `Prettier-SQL.keywordPosition`: Switched between standard keyword positioning vs maintaining a central space column